dotnet/csharplang/proposals/patterns3.md

 3. If `P` is a recursive pattern that gives an explicit type, the *narrowed type* is that type.
 4. If `P` is a constant pattern where the constant is not the null constant and where the expression has no *constant expression conversion* to the *input type*, the *narrowed type* is the type of the constant.
 5. If `P` is a relational pattern where the constant expression has no *constant expression conversion* to the *input type*, the *narrowed type* is the type of the constant.
 6. If `P` is an `or` pattern, the *narrowed type* is the common type of the *narrowed type* of the subpatterns if such a common type exists.
-For this purpose, the common type algorithm considers only identity and implicit reference conversions, and it considers all subpatterns of a sequence of `or` patterns (ignoring parenthesized patterns).
+For this purpose, the common type algorithm considers only identity, boxing, and implicit reference conversions, and it considers all subpatterns of a sequence of `or` patterns (ignoring parenthesized patterns).
 7. If `P` is an `and` pattern, the *narrowed type* is the *narrowed type* of the right pattern.
 Moreover, the *narrowed type* of the left pattern is the *input type* of the right pattern.
 8. Otherwise the *narrowed type* of `P` is `P`'s input type.